bbatsov/batsov.com/_posts/2013-08-14-android-is-not-better-neither-is-ios.markdown

 * proper multitasking
 * powerful notification system
-* the ability to change your default apps :smile:
+* the ability to change your default apps
 * the ability to change the keyboard application
 * great integration with Google's apps
 * the extendable sharing infrastructure - you install an app that is a possible share destination and you can use it for sharing from everywhere sharing is supported